samuraii/17_sites_monitoring/README.md

 # Sites Monitoring Utility

 Script allows to monitor sites.
-It checks if the status code is 200 and reports the time left till domain expiration.
+It checks if the response of the server is ok (not 4\*\* or 5\*\*) and if the domain name is paid based on the information of whois service.

 # How to use